 What is Blind Soccer?

-Blind Soccer, or Blind Football as it is known internationally, is an internationally recognised sport played at the Paralympics.
+Blind Soccer, or Blind Football, is an internationally recognised sport played at the Paralympics.
 It is played outdoors by vision impaired athletes on a 42m x 22m pitch with side kickboards.
 There are two teams of five; four outfield players and a goalkeeper.